waldesem/Web-Personal-DB/README.md

 ```
 python server.py # for desktop mode; more options see in the server.py
 ```
-To start a frontend app run the command in terminal:
+To start a frontend server run the command in terminal:
 ```
-node .output/server/index.mjs
+HOST=127.0.0.1 PORT=8000 node .output/server/index.mjs
 ```
 Default admin user for application has name `superadmin`.
 DEFAULT_PASSWORD for created user - `88888888`.